-5.14 Although the Continuity Act restricts us from disclosing certain types of information, when exercising our functions, we will work openly and transparently throughout all stages of the investigation process and adhere to the principle of procedural fairness.
+Figure 5.
+Describes the process by which we will gather evidence, and prioritise and carry out investigations restricts us from disclosing certain types of information, when exercising our functions, we will work openly and transparently throughout all stages of the investigation process and adhere to the principle of procedural fairness.
 Details of all active and completed investigations will be published on our website.